 Use simulated EISCAT_3D data instead of existing EISCAT data.

-Introduction of PIDs (EUDAT project is working on the use of PIDs for existing EISCAT data.
-This work would depend on progress in EUDAT2020)
+Introduction of Permanent Identifiers for data (PIDs) in the data model and make the portal capable of discovering data through PIDs.
+(EUDAT project is working on the use of PIDs for existing EISCAT data.
+This work would depend on progress in EUDAT2020.
+If this is uncompleted then this feature will not be part of the portal during EGI-Engage.)

 Output: Portal specification (Internal milestone) - 30 September